tekknolagi/stackx/README.md

 1. `./tests`

-(should produce 0 output and 0 exit code)
+(should produce some error output -- tests that were expected to fail -- and 0 exit code)

 See [tests.ml](tests.ml) to see what the binary does.